Here are some common terms that are essential to grasp in order to fully enjoy MAAS, not to mention the rest of this documentation.

-Node actions are essentially: "things you can do with nodes".
+Machine actions are essentially: "things you can do with nodes".
 They can be triggered via the web UI or the MAAS CLI.
 With the former, they are managed with the 'Take action' button in the top right corner.
 An action usually changes the status (see next section) of a node.
 Below is the full list of possible actions and their meaning, arranged alphabetically.

 Abort any action that can be retried.
 This currently applies to Commission and Deploy.

 Allocates (reserves) a node to the MAAS user performing the action (and currently logged in).
 Changes a node's status from 'Ready' to 'Allocated'.

 With the CLI, it is necessary to perform this action prior to deploying.
 With the web UI it is done automatically for the user.
 Acquiring in the web UI is used for machine reservation.

 Commissions a node.
 Changes a node's status from 'New' to 'Commissioning' to 'Ready'.

 Commissioning enables MAAS to build a detailed inventory of RAM, CPU, storage, NICs and accelerators like GPUs.
 These are itemised and usable as constraints for machine selection.